 (a) Delineation.
 Wetlands and other surface waters within the area of influence of a water use, delineated pursuant to sections 62-340.100 through 62-340.600, F.A.C., as ratified by section 373.4211, F.S., are subject to this section, except as provided in section (b) below.

 In accordance with subsection 62-340.300(1), F.A.C., reasonable scientific judgment shall be used to evaluate the existence and extent of a wetland or other surface water, including all reliable information, such as visual site inspection and aerial photo interpretation, in combination with ground-truthing.
 In addition, relevant information submitted pursuant to chapter 62-340, F.A.C., in support of an ERP/ Surface Water Management Permit shall be considered.
+Field delineations of wetlands and other surface water boundaries shall be required if such boundaries are in dispute.
-Field delineations of wetlands and other surface waters, the applicant may use staff reports of previously issued ERP and Surface Water Management Permits for the site and adjacent sites, National

-Wetland Inventory (NWI) Maps, Land Use/ Land Cover maps, Natural Resource Conservation Service soils maps, formal wetland determinations conducted by the District, wetland maps produced by local governments, and information, studies, reports, data, or modeling prepared by the applicant.
+In determining the location of wetlands and surface waters, the applicant may use staff reports of previously issued ERP and Surface Water Management Permits for the site and adjacent sites, National Wetland Inventory (NWI) Maps, Land Use/ Land Cover maps, Natural Resource Conservation Service soils maps, formal wetland determinations conducted by the District, wetland maps produced by local governments, and information, studies, reports, data, or modeling prepared by the applicant.
 District staff may inspect the site to confirm the location and delineation of wetlands and surface waters, and other site-specific information.
 In the event that access to offsite wetlands or surface waters is denied by the property owner, the District and the applicant shall agree on a method of establishing the locations and delineations of the offsite wetlands or surface waters.